Michigan’s infrastructure is broken. We need to fix it.

 Michigan’s unmet infrastructure needs are massive

-Michigan was slapped with a “D+” on the 2018 Report Card for Michigan’s Infrastructure.
-While Michigan leaders have issued some reports and studies examining what’s broken, much work is left to be done to fully understand and prioritize everything that must be fixed.
+Michigan received a “D+” on the 2021 review of Michigan’s infrastructure and in the 2018 Report Card for Michigan’s Infrastructure.
+While Michigan leaders are aware of what’s broken, much work is left to be done to fully understand and prioritize a long-term solution for everything that must be fixed.

 How do we fix it?

-We’ve put off solutions for decades.
+We’ve put off long-term solutions for decades and relied solely on short-term solutions.
 Michigan business, elected and policy leaders are now examining how to fix it, but Michigan can’t afford to wait much longer.